ITOCHU Group Philosophy

 “Sampo-yoshi”

-This original business spirit has been passed down through the years from ITOCHU's establishment in 1858 to the present day, and it will continue to be passed down to many future generations to come.
+This spirit has been passed down from ITOCHU’s founding in 1858 to the present day, and we will continue to uphold it in the future.

 ITOCHU Group Code of Conduct